JCreps/Collectr-Portfolio-Exporter/README.md

-# collectr portfolio csv exporter
+# Collectr Portfolio csv Exporter

-**collectr portfolio csv exporter** is a lightweight Chrome extension that lets you export your portfolio data from [Collectr](https://app.getcollectr.com) into a clean, customizable CSV file.
+This is a lightweight Chrome extension that lets you export your portfolio data from [Collectr](https://app.getcollectr.com) into a clean, customizable CSV file.

 ---